Why Are the Emirates (UAE) Supporting the RSF?

 There are huge differences between the Westeners and the vast majority of exploited workforce.
 People from Asia and the WANA region are predominantly employed in low-skilled jobs, while highly skilled workers are mainly recruited from the USA and Europe.
 Labour migrants from Sudan and the WANA region, who have a language advantage over workers from Asia, are largely employed in the army, the police and the public sector.
 Women are only a small part of the migrant labour force.
 They work largely in private households and are particularly exposed to dependence on their employers through the kafala system.
 In 2014, the International Trade Union Confederation estimated the number of enslaved domestic workers in the Gulf States at 2.4 million.
 They mainly came from India, Sri Lanka, the Philippines and Nepal.

 The Emirates reformed their labour law in 2017 and brought the status of employees in private households in line with general labour law.
-Meanwhile, there are tens of thousands of illegalised workers, including many who have fled the kafala system and people who work on tourist visas and as visa overstayers and are mercilessly at the mercy of their bosses.
+Meanwhile, there are tens of thousands of illegalised workers, including many who have fled the Kafala system and people who work on tourist visas and as visa overstayers and are mercilessly at the mercy of their bosses.

 For the majority of the workers from Southeast Asia, the wages are low, housing is precarious, and access to health service is highly expensive.
 The broshure by Vital signs (2022), has published a few interviews with low-paid workers, like the following: